Mother of Cass County escapee charged in federal court - NewsBreak

 Mother of Cass County escapee charged in federal court

-KANSAS CITY, Mo. – The mother of a Missouri fugitive who was caught last week has been charged with helping her son escape from jail.
+KANSAS CITY, Mo. – The mother of a Kansas City fugitive who was caught last week has been charged with helping her son escape from jail.

 According to court documents, prosecutors claim Sparks called his mother, identified as Dawn Branstietter, several times from the jail, and they discussed his impending escape.